Options for homeschooling while traveling and backpacking. Online school versus making your own curriculum.

 Starting with Distance Education

 At that point, they registered their kids (grades 4 and 6) in a distance education program offered through a local school district.
 This program was a cross between homeschooling and traditional education.
-A way for parents who don’t have the time or interest in designing their own homeschooling program to teach their kids at home.
+A way for parents who don’t have the time or interest to design their own homeschooling program to teach their kids at home.
 And it works really well for a few of our friends with kids who don’t do well in a traditional school environment.

 However, it didn’t work well for Claire and Tom’s situation.